BankkRoll/Deconomy/README.md

 │  │  ├── fun
 │  │  │  ├── gifSearch.js         # Command to search for a GIF based on a keyword
 │  │  │  └── gifText.js           # Command to convert text to a GIF
+│  │  ├── social
+│  │  │  ├── addstreamer.js       # Command to add a streamer to the streamer list
+│  │  │  ├── liststreamers.js     # Command to list streamers from the streamer list
+│  │  │  └── removestreamer.js    # Command to remove a streamer from the streamer list
 │  │  └── util
 │  │     └── help.js              # Command to display help information
 │  ├── index.js                   # Entry point of the bot